-4.1 Modeling methods
+3.1 Modeling methods

-In this study, Logistic Regression and XGBoost models are compared.
+In this study, Logistic Regression and Extreme Gradient Boosting (Chen et al., 2015) models are compared.
 The reasons for the choice of these particular models are as follows.
 Logistic Regression is relatively simple and explainable and was used in the task of churn modeling in previous studies (Nie et al., 2011; Dalvi et al., 2016).
-On the other hand, the XGBoost model was shown to give superior performance in all kinds of modeling using tabular data, also in the context of churn prediction (Gregory, 2018).
+On the other hand, the XGBoost model was shown to give superior performance in all kinds of modelling using tabular data, also in the context of churn prediction (Gregory, 2018).
 It can also learn non-linearities and interactions between the variables on its own, contrary to LR where such features should be introduced to the model manually.

+XGBoost is based on a principle of boosting.
+A general idea of the working of the algorithm is as follows.
+Firstly, a weak model (typically classification tree) is fitted to the data.
+Then, predictions are made using this model, and residuals are obtained.
+Next model is fitted with the original independent variables, but the dependent variable is the residuals obtained from the previous model.
+This is repeated for sufficiently many times, and the final output of the model is the prediction made by the last model.

-Regarding cross-validation, a simple train-test split of the dataset was used, with 70% of the observations belonging to the training dataset.
+Regarding validation procedure, a simple train-test split of the dataset was used, with 70% of the observations belonging to the training dataset.
 On the training dataset, optimal hyperparameters were chosen using 2-fold cross-validation on the training dataset.
-The search space simply is defined as a grid of all possible combinations of the hyperparameters.
+The search space is defined as a grid of all possible combinations of the hyperparameters.

 One important problem with this dataset is its very high target classes imbalance.
 Only 3% of the customers have decided to buy for the second time.
 To handle this issue, upsampling of the minority class on the training dataset was used to obtain equal class proportions.
-Also, the choice of an appropriate metric to optimize is very important in an imbalanced dataset, as some metrics (like accuracy) are very biased in these cases.
-That is why I have decided to optimize the Area-Under-Curve metric, as it weights the performance of the minority and majority classes equally.
+Also, the choice of an appropriate metric to optimize is very important in an imbalanced dataset, as some metrics (like accuracy) are very biased against minority class in these cases.
+For example, if the dataset contains 99% of observations from the majority class, one can simply use a classifier that always predicts the majority class and obtain 99% of accuracy – although none of the observations from minority class was classified correctly.
+That is why the Area-Under-Curve (AUC) metric was optimized, as it weights the performance of the minority and majority classes equally.

+AUC metric is based on Receiver Operating Statistic (ROC) curve.
+This curve is created by plotting true positive rate against false positive rate for various cut-offs of the response variable.
+AUC metric is defined as area under curve of the ROC metric.
+It has its range between 0 and 1 (the more the better).
+Value of 0.5 means that the model is no better than random guessing - and thus has zero predictive power.
+Value of 1 is obtained by the model correctly classifying all observations.

+It is worth noticing that usage of imbalanced metric should not change the results in the case where the minority class is upsampled to obtain equal proportions.
+However, in the case of this study, upsampling was applied only on the training set.
+Because of that, although the results judging by accuracy and AUC on the training set should be similar, on the test set AUC is a better choice.
+AUC was used in both model training and evaluation on the test set to maintain consistency.

 3.2 Features preprocessing